 I was immediately struck by the height of the bed.
 For someone rather short it does require a bit of a hoist to get onto (worth bearing in mind if you are mobility issues) but it was super comfy to sleep in.

-Like all good hotels there was a mini bar and welcome basket.
+Like all good hotels, the Rookery hotel provided a mini bar and welcome basket.
 I had been hoping the basket of treats was part of the deal, but alas, it was an extension of the minibar and was with cost.
 Some complimentary artisan chocolate would have totally sealed the deal.

 Nevertheless, the minibar was within a large wooden sideboard on top of which was a petite television.
 Nothing too imposing or distracting from the character of the room.